AppAmbit/appambit-sdk-react-native/appambit_sdk_react_native/appambit_test_app/README.md

 * Error logging for quick diagnostics
 * Crash capture with stack traces and threads
 * Offline support with batching, retry, and queue
-* Create mutliple app profiles for staging and production
+* Create multiple app profiles for staging and production
 * Small footprint

 ---